Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 ![](./023.png)

-Switch to Pose mode, switch to view the derik from the side, hold down shift and select both Piston and hammer bone.
+Switch to Pose mode, switch to view the derik from the side, hold down Shift and select both Piston and hammer bone.
 Now make sure the frame -1 is selected in the timeline, and right-click in the view and select Insert Keyframe.

 ![](./024.png)